VishalSai123/VishalSai123/README.md

 - 👋 Hi, I’m Gadige Vishal Sai
 - 👀 I’m interested in Machine Learning, Data Science, Artificial Intelligence, and Big Data
 - 🌱 I’m currently pursuing my Master's in Data Sciences and Applications in University at Buffalo, The State University of New York
-- 💞️ I’m looking for an internship in Data Science, Machine Learning roles
+- 💞️ I’m looking for a full time opportunity in Data Science, Machine Learning roles
 - 📫 You can reach me on my mail id vgadige@buffalo.edu

 <!---